 commencement day means the day on which Part 6 of the Acts Amendment (Fair Trading) Act 2010 comes into operation;

+former Board means the Real Estate and Business Agents Supervisory Board established by section 6 of the Act immediately prior to the commencement day;

 former Registrar means a Registrar appointed under section 12 of the Act prior to the commencement day;

 liability means any liability, duty or obligation whether actual, contingent or prospective, liquidated or unliquidated, or whether owed alone or jointly or jointly and severally with any other person;

-right means any right, power, privilege or immunity whether actual, contingent or prospective;
+right means any right, power, privilege or immunity whether actual, contingent or prospective.

-the former Board means the Real Estate and Business Agents Supervisory Board established by section 6 of the Act immediately prior to the commencement day.

 [Section 148 inserted by No. 58 of 2010 s.
 132.]

 149. Former Board abolished